 FWIW (maybe not much), this feature is probably a 2.6.x blocker for us, since double- and triple-quoting things for the shell is likely to get painful.

-#12 Updated by Stefan Schulte over 3 years ago
+#12 Updated by Stefan Schulte about 4 years ago

 Maybe we can simulate the behaviour of perl’s system().
 If you pass a single value that has metacharacters in it (space, star, simicolon etc) use the shell.
 Otherwise don’t use it.
 So we would have the following behaviour: